 - Speaking Engagement, Webinar, 10.18.2018

 Wilmington, DE (January 3, 2017) - Morris, Nichols, Arsht & Tunnell LLP is pleased to announce that Ryan Stottmann and Jeremy Tigan have been elected partners effective January 1, 2017.
 “We are delighted to welcome Ryan and Jeremy to the partnership and congratulate them on this significant career accomplishment,” said Rodger D. Smith II, chair of the firm’s executive committee.

 Benchmark Litigation, 40 & Under List, 2018-2022

-The Best Lawyers in America, Listed in the Commercial Litigation category, 2023
+The Best Lawyers in America, listed in the Delaware commercial litigation category, since 2023

 Professional & Civic

 American Bar Association

 University of Maryland School of Law, JD, cum laude, 2008